Nonlinear Aggregation of Phase Elements on the Unit Circle under Parametric External Fields: Conclusion

 \section{Conclusion}

-We performed theoretical and numerical analysis of phase element motion on the unit circle driven by external fields.
-The targeted external fields have structures where attractive points rotate and switch temporally, possessing two corresponding independent periods.
-It was confirmed that, in specific parameter regimes, the distribution of phases converges to a fully aggregated and stable state (attractor).
-First, we explored complete aggregation states in multi-element systems.
-As a result, diverse collective distribution changes were observed, confirming complete aggregation regions extending in bands.
-Additionally, we observed wedge-shaped aggregation regions, resembling Arnold tongues, that radiate outward and form band structures.
-These patterns reflect resonance and locking phenomena in the underlying dynamical system.
-Subsequently, we analyzed resonant phase aggregation phenomena under time-periodic external fields, focusing on typical parameter ratios.
-As a result, we revealed the emergence of stable fixed points and nonlinear phase-locked dynamics that stabilize at half the period of the external field due to nonlinear interactions.
+We performed theoretical and numerical analyses of phase element motion on the unit circle driven by external fields.
+Motivated by flow visualization experiments using reflective flakes suspended in water waves, where flake orientations reveal local flow structures, we aimed to connect the dynamics of phase elements with observable anisotropic patterns.
+The targeted external fields have structures where attractive points rotate and switch temporally, possessing two corresponding independent periods, corresponding to $\omega_1$ and $\omega_2$.
+It was confirmed that, in specific parameter regimes, the distribution of phases converges to a complete aggregated and stable state.

-These results demonstrate an example of nonlinear dynamics appearing in external field-driven models, adding new insights to existing theory.
-Particularly when two periodic parameters in external field have specific ratios, phenomena where phase element motion resonates with external fields were observed, sharing common features with mean-field behavior of interacting oscillator systems.
+We explored complete aggregation states in multi-element systems.
+We confirmed that the complete aggregation is realized in the contiguous wedge-shaped regions with a band with slope 1/2 on the $(\omega_1,\omega_2)$ plane, which is related to Arnold tongues.
+This pattern reflects underlying resonance and locking phenomena, emerging under specific frequency ratios rather than as numerical artifacts.
+Although aggregation and synchronization represent different dynamical concepts, our study of flake orientation in two-dimensional flows demonstrates their underlying relationship, bridging these distinct theoretical frameworks.

-Furthermore, the introduced reduced space $\mathbb{A}$ presents a framework for interpreting system dynamic histories and relationships with external fields from observable statistics.
-This is applicable to real environments where measurement is difficult and to socio-economic systems, showing that space spanned by $(I,O,P)$ may function as an effective description space for information processing beyond physical systems.
+We introduced the reduced space $\mathbb{A}$ which presents a framework for interpreting dynamical histories and external field relationships from observable statistics.
+Trajectories in $\mathbb{A}$ reflect history-dependent responses, allowing inference of collective dynamics even from limited measurements, as in flake-based flow visualization.
+This framework is applicable to real environments where measurement is difficult and to socio-economic systems, showing that space spanned by $(I,O,P)$ may function as an effective description space for information processing beyond physical systems.

+The framework extends naturally to rotational flows through the generalized equation, where vorticity effects appear as coordinate-dependent shifts, enabling application to broader classes of fluid systems beyond irrotational flows.